nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `listc` followed by `delete 2` deletes the 2nd person in the address book.
+* `listc` followed by `delete 2` deletes the 2nd person in the results of the `listc` command.
 * `findc Betsy` followed by `delete 1` deletes the 1st person in the results of the `findc` command.

 ### Editing a contact : `editc` [coming soon]

-Edits an existing contact in the address book.
+Edits an existing contact in OutBook.

 Format: `editc INDEX [n/NAME] [p/PHONE] [e/EMAIL] [o/ORGANISATION] [t/TAG]…​`